Healthy Habits for Kids Online

 It’s also a good idea to consider how our kids might feel about the things we share about them online.
 Part of being a good digital citizen is protecting your privacy — as well as respecting the privacy of others.
 When it comes to posting on social media, it’s important to ask permission before posting images of our kid’s goofy smile all across the web.
 This is a great way to teach them to be thoughtful about their own online activities and can open up an ongoing conversation about digital safety.
 And who knows — they might even invite you into their own digital worlds!

 It’s not always easy to form new habits — especially for busy parents.
 But there are lots of tools available to help them keep the bumpers in place.
 Giving your child the right device at the right time is an excellent place to start.
 Creating a technology contract can also help everyone in the family stay on the same page when it comes to digital devices.
 Parents can also take advantage of built-in parental controls.
 The Barkomatic is a one-stop-shop for the guides to parental controls your family needs.

-In combination with each of those tools, parents can use Bark to monitor their children’s online activities.
+In combination with each of those tools for developing healthy habits for kids, parents can use Bark to monitor their children’s online activities.
 Manually checking every single text is invasive and time-consuming.
 Bark alerts parents only when there’s a potential issue they need to know about — including cyberbullying, sexting, online predators, depression, suicidal ideation, threats of violence, and more.
 Sign up today to monitor texts, chats, email, YouTube, and 24+ social media platforms for signs of digital dangers.